lanl/nuDustC/README.md

   Required Input Files: Shock Velocity, Shock Temperature, Shock Time, Pile up factor, Size Distribution File or Size Parameters, Abundance File, & Network File

 # Selecting Integrators and Interpolators
-The integrator is setup in *src/cell.cpp* in the *solve()* funtion. nuDustC++ comes defaulted with a runge-kutta doPri 5 integrator.
+The integrator is setup in *src/cell.cpp* in the *solve()* function. nuDustC++ comes defaulted with a runge-kutta doPri 5 integrator.
 Additional information on the available integrators offered by Boost can be found at:

 https://www.boost.org/doc/libs/1_78_0/libs/numeric/odeint/doc/html/index.html